 Image: The New Red Order, We Cover For You, 2019.
 Courtesy the artist.

 Ange Loft (Kahnawake Mohawk, born in Kahnawake, QC, Canada; lives in Toronto, ON, Canada) is Associate Artistic Director of Jumblies Theatre and Arts, and an interdisciplinary performing artist and initiator practising in Toronto.
 She is also a vocalist with Yamantaka//Sonic Titan.
 Her collaborations use arts-based research, wearable sculpture, and theatrical story-weaving to facilitate workshops and theatrical spectacle.
-Loft created the Toronto Indigenous Context Brief for the Toronto Biennial of Art’s Advisory Council.
+Loft created the Toronto Indigenous Context Brief for the Toronto Biennial of Art’s Advisory Council in February 2018.

 Christopher Bracken is Associate Professor in the Department of English and Film Studies at the University of Alberta, where he teaches courses on Indigenous Literature, Settler Colonialism, and Literary Theory.
 He is the author of The Potlatch Papers (Chicago 1997) and Magical Criticism (Chicago 2007).
 He has more recently published “Reconciliation Romance: A Study in Juridical Theology” in Qui Parle (2015) and “The Deaths of Moses: The Death Penalty and the Division of Sovereignty” in Critical Research in Religion (2018).